kinshuk4/daily-coding-problem-solutions/prob351_400/README.md

 - `minus`: Decrement the value of a key.
 If the key's value is currently `1`, remove it.
 - `get_max`: Return a key with the highest value.
 - `get_min`: Return a key with the lowest value.

+359 (Easy)

+This problem was asked by Slack.

+You are given a string formed by concatenating several words corresponding to the integers zero through nine and then anagramming.

+For example, the input could be 'niesevehrtfeev', which is an anagram of 'threefiveseven'.
+Note that there can be multiple instances of each integer.

+Given this string, return the original integers in sorted order.
+In the example above, this would be `357`.